grzesiek-galezowski/driver-pattern-demo/DriverInFunctionalHttpApiTests/README.md

 Also, I was able to use it when writing the following kinds of apps:

-* Console utilities (in both end-to-end and application logic tests)
+* Console utilities (in both [end-to-end](https://github.com/grzesiek-galezowski/nscan/tree/master/src/NScanSpecification.E2E) and [application logic](https://github.com/grzesiek-galezowski/nscan/tree/master/src/NScanSpecification.Component) tests)
-* WPF Gui application (although only in application logic tests)
+* WPF Gui application ([Example 1](https://github.com/grzesiek-galezowski/component-based-test-tool/tree/master/ComponentBasedTestTool/ComponentSpecification), [ Example 2](https://github.com/grzesiek-galezowski/artifact-notification/tree/master/ArtifactNotificationSpecification/Specification)) (although only in application logic tests)
 * ASP.Net Core Web API applications

 I used this pattern in C# and Java, but suspect it can be used in others.